peterpolidoro/ModularServer/examples/StringController/README.md

 }
 ```

-To get more information about just one of the parameters a method takes,
+To get more information about just one of the parameters a function takes,
-enter the method followed by the parameter followed by one question mark ?:
+enter the function followed by the parameter followed by one question mark ?:

 Example Parameter Help: